LI-mengran/fastAFD/README.md

 ### Comparative Experiments

-FastRFD are compared to other two discovery methods, `Domino` and `Dime`.
+FastRFD are compared to other three discovery methods, `Domino` , `Dime` and `pyro`.
 The source code of Domino can be found [here](https://dast-unisa.github.io/Domino-SW/).
 The source code of Domino can be found [here](https://dastlab.github.io/dime/).
+The source code of Domino can be found [here](https://github.com/HPI-Information-Systems/pyro).
 Other methods can be found in our codes.

 ## License